wrattler/wrattler-design/data-store/data-store.md

 $\mathcal{D}_i$ is a (possibly infinite) set.

 A *relation schema* is a finite tuple of domains.
 (Recall that a tuple differs from a set in being ordered and allowing duplicates.)
-The *carrier* of a relation schema is the Cartesian product of the domains in that relation schema.[^carrier] A *relation* is a relation schema together with a finite subset of the carrier of that schema.
-By the *header* of a relation is meant the corresponding relation schema.
+The *extent* of a relation schema is the Cartesian product of the domains in that relation schema.[^extent]

+A *relation* is a relation schema together with a finite subset of the extent of that schema.
+The relation schema of a relation is sometimes called its *header*;
+the subset of the extent is sometimes called the *extension* or *body*.

-[^carrier]: As far as I am aware, the nomenclature of “carrier” is not common
+[^extent]: As far as I am aware, the nomenclature of “extent” is not standard
-    but it proves convenient in stating certain definitions later on.
-FIXME:
+    and could be confused with the notion of the *extension* of a relation.
+However, it proves convenient in stating certain definitions later on.
-    Probably the notion of carrier should apply to a relation, rather than a relation schema.

 A *database instance* consists of the following data: